raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Actions**

-**_Bite_**. _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one target. _Hit:_ 13 (2d8 + 4) piercing damage.
+**_Bite_**. _Melee Weapon Attack:_ +6 to hit, reach 1.5m, one target. _Hit:_ 13 (2d8 + 4) piercing damage.

 Smaller than a giant shark but larger and fiercer than a reef shark, a **hunter shark** haunts deep waters.
 It usually hunts alone, but multiple hunter sharks might feed in the same area.
-A fully grown hunter shark is 15 to 20 feet long.
+A fully grown hunter shark is 15 to 6m long.

 #### Hyena